se4ai/se4ai.github.io/about-tools.md

 Optimizers tell us "what to do".
 Optimizers look  at the data generated from models and tell us how changes in something effects something else.
+Ideally,
+optimizers also tell us the <em>least_</em> we need to do to
+<em>most</em> improve something.
+Sample optimizers include:

+- genetic algorithms like NSGA-II,
+MOEA/D and differential evolution;
+- sequential model-based
- Sample optimizers include genetic algorithms like NSGA-II, MOEA/D and differential evolution;   sequential model-based optimization methods like FLASH and SMAC; and other approaches such as particle swam optimization, tabu search; and many more besides
+optimization methods like FLASH and SMAC;
+- and other approaches such
+as particle swam optimization, tabu search;
+- and many more besides

 While <b>data miners are data-based</b>,
 <b>optimizers are model-based</b>: